kablamo/mvp.kablamo.org/page/cpan/exceptions/index.markdown

 However, Try::Tiny is an order of magnitude slower than either `eval` or Syntax::Keyword::Try.
 It depends on your application if this is a problem or not.
-For many applications its not important.
+For many applications it's not important.

 Also if you are a visitor from another language, Try::Tiny has syntax quirks which make it not quite the try/catch you are used to.

-Be sure to check out Syntax::Keyword::Try as its probably a better solution for most people.
+Be sure to check out Syntax::Keyword::Try as it's probably a better solution for most people.